jamesmontemagno/SettingsPlugin/README.md

 |Xamarin.Mac|Yes|All|
 |.NET 4.5|Yes|All|

+#### Settings Pluggin or Xamarin.Forms App.Properties
+I get this question a lot, so here it is from a recent issue opened up.
+This plugin saves specific properties directly to each platforms native settings APIs (NSUserDefaults, SharedPreferences, etc).
+This ensures the fastest, most secure, and reliable creation and editing settings per application.
+Additionally, it works with **any Xamarin application**, not just Xamarin.Forms.

+App.Current.Properties actually serializes and deserializes items to disk as per implementations such as: https://github.com/xamarin/Xamarin.Forms/blob/e6d5186c8acbf37b877c7ca3c77a378352a3743d/Xamarin.Forms.Platform.iOS/Deserializer.cs

+To me that isn't as reliable as saving direct to the native platforms settings.

 #### Create a new static class
 You will want to create a new `static` class called "Settings" in your shared code project or PCL that will house all of your settings.